Pandemic response highlights fractures in Japan's political system

 Prime Minister Yoshihide Suga announced last week that the country’s third and ongoing state of emergency will be extended until May 31 in Tokyo, Osaka, Hyogo and Kyoto prefectures, and expanded to Aichi and Fukuoka.

-He did so at the behest of each respective governor, all of whom submitted formal requests for said actions.
+He did so at the behest of each respective governor, most of whom submitted formal requests for said actions.

 When the time comes to lift the order, however, past precedent suggests the central government will do so under its own initiative.